-Type of research: quantitative study of quasiexperimental design pre test pos test with control group design.
-The population was all inpatient toddlers at Singaparna Medika Citra Utama Hospital, children's inpatient room, the number of samples of 30 respondents, namely families with pneumonia toddlers who are treated consists of intervention and control groups.
-Accidental sampling technique based on time, sample inclusion criteria: 1) Respondents are willing to participate in the study, 2) Toddlers with pneumonia, 3) Cooperative.
-Exclusion criteria, 1) Toddlers experience worsening conditions, 2) Toddlers do not comply with treatment, 3) Toddlers have congenital diseases.
-Instruments used: 1) demographic data questionnaire in the form of personal data of respondents of parents (Mother), 2) The Perceived Severity of Illness's Scale questionnaire, 3) Parenting Stress questionnaire, 4) Pediatric quality of life questionnaire (PedsQLTM 4.0), 5) Satisfaction questionnaire with nursing services, 6) booklet as an educational medium, 7) Pneumonia toddler care skills equipment set: tepid sponge set, Steam inhalation, watches, thermometers, oximetry.
+Type of research: quantitative study of quasiexperimental design pretest-postest with control group design.
+The population is all inpatient toddlers at SMC Hospital, the number of samples of 30 respondents, namely families with pneumonia toddlers who are treated consists of intervention and control groups.
+Accidental sampling technique based on time, sample inclusion criteria: 1) Respondent mothers and toddlers who are willing to take part in the study and have signed an informed consent sheet, 2) toddler pneumonia with mild, moderate and severe pneumonia classification, 3) Cooperative.
+Exclusion criteria, 1) Toddlers experience worsening conditions, 2) Toddlers do not comply with treatment, 3) Toddlers have congenital diseases, 4) Parents who requested forced discharge before 3 days of treatment.

+Instruments used: 1) Demographic data questionnaire in the form of personal data of respondents of parents (Mother), 2) The Perceived Severity of Illness's Scale questionnaire, 3) Parenting Stress questionnaire, 4) Pediatric quality of life questionnaire (PedsQLTM 4.0), 5) Satisfaction questionnaire with nursing services, 6) Pocketbook for early detection and treatment of childhood pneumonia, 7) Pneumonia toddler care skills equipment set: tepid sponge set, steam inhalation, watches, axillary thermometer, and oximetry.

-The research data collection process was carried out for 4 months starting from 29 May - 20 August 2024. and using the block method starts from the intervention group and then the control group.
+The process of collecting data using the block method starts from the intervention group and then the control group.
 The Intervention Stage implements the Continuous Nursing Care Program (CNCP) by increasing the provision of education to parents which is carried out for 3 days of care.